ActivitySim/activitysim/docs/models.rst

 The main interface to the free parking eligibility model is the :py:func:`~activitysim.abm.models.free_parking.free_parking` function.
-This function is registered as an orca step in the example Pipeline.
+This function is registered as an Inject step in the example Pipeline.

 Core Table: ``persons`` | Result Field: ``free_parking_at_work`` | Skims Keys: NA